Drudoo/MED10/README.md

 - [x] ~~code for taking the quesitons from text box and save it to a file.~~
 - [x] ~~explain how the table is made and not so much the scroll function.~~
 - [ ] Target group
 - [ ] Multimodal plug ins for design.
+Give an example of eg leap motion in game. speech can be used for homework to answer questions. connect it to the plugin button for the student.
+Make specific examples to our design.

+## Things to read

+- [ ] Defining  gamification:  a  service  marketing  perspective

 ## To Do